Features

 ]

-We need to map it to the barColor property of the event data object:
+We need to map it to the barColor property of the event data object.
+This can be done using the onBeforeEventRender event.

 args.data.barColor = args.data.color;